 Day 12: Departure

 Departure or extra nights in Martigny.

-Accommodation is in nice 3-star hotels and guesthouses, in double or twin private en-suite rooms.
-One overnight in a dormitory with shared facilities (Val Ferret).
-We have carefully hand-picked all places and regularly monitor their quality.
-We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.
+Accommodation is in 3-star hotels and guesthouses, in double or twin private en-suite rooms.
+One overnight in a mixed gender dormitory with shared bathroom facilities (Val Ferret).
+They have been carefully selected based on a variety of criteria including their location, warm hospitality, fine local food or commitment to responsible tourism.

 Click to view default hotels

-This holiday is appropriate for experienced walkers and requires an excellent level of fitness; you will walk 5-6 hours a day (up to 8 hours on some days).
+This holiday is appropriate for experienced walkers and requires an excellent level of fitness; you will walk 5-6h a day (up to 8h on some days).
 There are some exposed sections – enduring sure-footedness, and head for heights are a must!
-The first part of this tour is more difficult, and things get easier past Bourg Saint Maurice (read more about difficulty grades).
+The first part of this tour is more difficult, and things get easier past Bourg-Saint-Maurice (read more about difficulty grades).
 We strongly advise you to follow only marked trails and never try to shorten the path through the unknown and unmarked terrain.
 We will provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.

 When to go